parsimonhi/animCJK/README.md

 ## Decomposition system

-Character decompositions using a specific system to AnimCJK called "acjk" are stored in dictionaryJa.txt, dictionaryZhHans.txt and dictionaryZhHant.txt.
+To display components of a character in different colors, a specific decomposition system to AnimCJK called "acjk" can be used. "acjk" decompositions are stored in dictionaryJa.txt, dictionaryZhHans.txt, etc.

 An "acjk" decomposition starts with a character, followed by its number of stroke (which indicates that the character is not decomposed), or followed by an ideographic description character (which indicates that the character is decomposed).
 The ideographic description character is followed by several component decompositions (3 for "⿲" and "⿳", 2 for ⿰","⿱","⿴","⿵","⿶","⿷","⿸","⿹","⿺" and "⿻).